rizaldim/vue-klender/README.md

 ```

 Everytime a date is clicked, it will emit `change-selected-dates` event
 with string of selected dates in an array.
-Selected dates is in `YYYY-MM-DD`
+Selected dates are in `YYYY-MM-DD`
 format.
 In example above, we call `onChangeSelectedDates` method every time
 `change-selected-dates` event occurred.